MING8276/HLFS-Human-like-Forgetting-System/README.md

-# 🚀HLFS: Enabling Long-term Memory to Forget like human
+# 🚀HLFS: A Framework for Human-Like Forgetting in Long-Term Memory Systems

 This is the official repository for the paper "HLFS: A Framework for Human-Like Forgetting in Long-Term Memory Systems".
 In this paper, we introduce the **Human-Like Forgetting System (HLFS)**, a comprehensive forgetting system based on a variant of the Ebbinghaus forgetting curve.
 Building upon this, we have developed the **General Chat Box (GCB)**.
 The overall architecture of the model is illustrated in the following diagram: